 In addition to possible use of the ENS system, VP of Finance & Administration will utilize college email to inform the college community of information regarding an emergency situation.
-If appropriate, radio and television alerts will be used by the Special Assistant to the President for External Affairs or designee to inform the neighboring community of any immediate threats that may impact them.
+If appropriate, radio and television alerts will be used by the VP of Enrollment and Student Affairs or designee to inform the neighboring community of any immediate threats that may impact them.